Shangri-La Speedway

-Shangri-La Speedway was a speedway in Owego, New York.
-It was a half-mile (0.8 km) oval race track facility.
+Shangri-La Speedway was a half-mile (0.8 km) oval race track in Owego, New York.
+The facility also included an eighth-mile (0.2 km) drag strip and a tenth-mile oval track for microds (a type of wooden-bodied go-kart raced in many clubs in upstate New York).
+Its formal name was changed to Shangri-La Motor Speedway (in use from 1979 to 1991) and to Tioga Motorsports Park (in use from 1992 to 2005), but most racers and fans still referred to it as "Shangri-La".

+Overview

 Over a span of fifty years, Shangri-La hosted automobile races of various kinds, AAA Championship Cars, stock cars, Modifieds, Supermodifieds, and supporting classes.
 Shangri-La's weekly racing was widely considered among the best in the sport during several different periods, including years when nine-time NASCAR National Modified Champion Richie Evans and six-time NASCAR National Modified Champion Jerry Cook were regulars.
-The facility also included an eighth-mile (0.2 km) drag strip and a tenth-mile oval track for microds (a type of wooden-bodied go-kart raced in many clubs in upstate New York).
-Its formal name was changed to Shangri-La Motor Speedway (in use from 1979 to 1991) and to Tioga Motorsports Park (in use from 1992 to 2005), but most racers and fans still referred to it as "Shangri-La".

 The speedway hosted one NASCAR Cup Series event in 1952 and the race was won by Tim Flock.

+In August 1991, longtime NASCAR independent driver J.D.
+McDuffie won a celebrity race at the track.
+This occurred just one day prior to his fatal racing accident in the Bud at the Glen at Watkins Glen International.

 Track history

-Shangri-La Speedway was opened in 1946 by Bill Owen who planned and built the track with help of family members; was re-opened in 1959 by a group of area drag racers; and was re-opened in 1962 by Fran Gitchell.
-It was closed in 1956 due to neglect and small crowds; was closed in 1959 after a few drag events; and was finally closed for good after 2005 to allow gravel mining from the property.
-The track itself is all gone and all grandstands and buildings have been demolished.
+Shangri-La Speedway was opened in 1946 by Bill Owen, who planned and built the track with help of family members.
+It was closed in 1956 due to neglect and small crowds but then briefly re-opened in 1959 by a group of area drag racers; after a few events it closed in the same year.
+It was again re-opened in 1962 by Fran Gitchell and operated by the Zacharias family from 2002 until 2005 when it was shut down to allow gravel mining from the property.
+Nothing remains of the track itself, and the grandstands and buildings were demolished.

-A replacement track in nearby Tioga Center, known as Shangri-La II Motor Speedway, opened in 2009 and closed after an abbreviated 2015 season.
+A replacement track in nearby Tioga Center, known as Shangri-La II Speedway, opened in 2009.